nyxgeek/dumpsniffer/README.md

 ### overview

 this project is meant to look at one password dump (or any text file) at a time.
-There is a dumpsniffer.conf file that contains the path to the password dump to be searched.
+There is a dumpsniff.conf file that contains the path to the password dump to be searched.

 The search results are stored in their raw form under the following directory structures: